tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 .. figure:: vinyl/actor_threads.png
     :align: center

-*The Tarantool process consists of a fixed number of “actor” threads*
+*The Tarantool process consists of a fixed number of "actor" threads*

 If you design a database engine with cooperative multitasking in mind right from the start, it not only significantly speeds up the development process, but also